ClosedNon-Profit

 What activities are funded?

-Home tutoring and parent-youngster interaction activities delivered through the HIPPY program for families with eligible children.
+Home tutoring and parent-youngster interaction support delivered through the HIPPY program.

 How do I apply for the Brotherhood of St Laurence (Hippy Program)?